Tree & Brush Trimmer License

 The following is the procedure to obtain a City of Green Bay Tree and Brush Trimmer's License:

-- Submit the completed application form and required application fee (cash or check only - no credit cards) to the City Clerk's Office.
-If you are a first-time applicant and have never held a concrete Tree and Brush Trimmer's License in the City of Green Bay before, then you will need to provide a list of 3 references with a contact name, company/agency name, telephone number and email address on the application at the time of submission.
+- Submit the completed application form and required application fee to the City Clerk's Office.
+If you are a first-time applicant and have never held a Tree and Brush Trimmer's License in the City of Green Bay before, then you will need to provide a list of 3 references with a contact name, company/agency name, telephone number and email address on the application at the time of submission.

 - Submit a $1,000 cash or performance bond to the Risk Management Office.